LeskiewiczMichal/social_network/README.md

 To run this project locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the dependencies by running `npm install` in client and server directories.
+2. Install the dependencies by running `npm install` server directory.
-3. Start the server by running `npm run dev` in the client directory.
+3. Start the server by running `npm run dev` in the server directory.
-4. Start the client by running `npm run start` in the client directory.
+4. Open your browser and navigate to `http://localhost:8080` to see the website.

-5. Open your browser and navigate to `http://localhost:3000` to see the website.
+Keep in mind that the app will still communicate with api from render if you don't change client/.env and client/package.json: "proxy", so you will propably need to wait a minute for the server to cold start.

 ### Credits:
     Phoenix logo: https://www.svgrepo.com/svg/354177/phoenix